fishcus/KAP-manual/en/model/segment_manage.en.md

     * Backup (Backup a cube's metadata),
     * Edit cube's details (view or edit a cube's json).

-    > Notice: When cubes are re-disabled after they are enabled, you will not be able to edit dimensions and measures.
-If you need to edit dimensions and metrics, you need to redesign and build a new cube.

   * *Ready:* A cube with Ready status means it has a segment and can be queried, but cannot be deleted or purged directly.
 Common executable actions includes:

     * Validate SQL